n64-tools/cmake-demo-rom/README.md

 # cmake-demo-rom
-ROM built with CMake (note, does not yet generate a ROM that works)
+Generates a ROM built with CMake

 Note: this is currently WiP for Windows 10 based dev environments.